-Students found not to be in violation of standards of academic honesty will be graded in accordance with the standards set forth in the course syllabus, and who were suspended, shall be reinstated automatically without further petition.
+Upon receiving notification from the faculty member that the student has violated the Academic Code of Conduct and the student disputes the charge, the student may appeal to the University Academic Council's Academic Conduct Committee.
+The Council's Academic Conduct Committee is responsible for reviewing all referred cases and for recommending the appropriate sanctions.
+Students found not to be in violation of standards of academic honesty will be graded in accordance with the standards set forth in the course syllabus.
+Those who were suspended, shall be reinstated automatically without further petition.
 Students found in violation of academic dishonesty standards will receive written notice of the findings and sanctions.
-Decisions of the University Academic Council are final and noted in the student record No further appeals will be considered by University administration.

-Charges of falsification of information on University documents other than academic work will be addressed to the Executive Director of Operations and follow procedures similar to charges of academic dishonesty or plagiarism.
+Decisions of the University Academic Council's Academic Conduct Committee are final and noted in the student record.
+No further appeals will be considered by University administration.
+Charges of falsification of information on University documents other than academic work will be addressed to the Executive Director of University Services and follow procedures similar to charges of academic dishonesty or plagiarism.